fisadev/blog/posts/daneluz-longsword-best-sword/index.rst

 Leonardo quenching it! :)

+He's well known for the quality and historicity of his work.
+If you like medieval swords, then you should definitely check `his swords <https://www.facebook.com/leonardo.daneluz/photos>`_.

 Hope you enjoyed it as much as I do.
 Bah, that's impossible :p

 (Thanks `Ruth Teller <https://www.facebook.com/ruththelerfotografia/>`_ for most of the photos!)